DavidBK/shampoo/Node/Call-Of-Duty.md

    You can use [fastify-rate-limit](https://github.com/fastify/fastify-rate-limit).

+1. Add a seed script to your app.

+   The script should insert some soldiers and duties to the database.

 1. Add README.md to your app.
 Your readme should include explanation to how to use and test the app.

 1. Optional: Add `_link` property to your responses.
+You can read more about [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS).

 ## Task 7 - Extend query parameters (optional)